dueclic/emailchef-add-on-for-pmp/.wordpress-org/readme/README.md

 ### I need help installing, configuring, or customizing the plugin.

-Please visit [our support site at https://www.paidmembershipspro.com](http://www.paidmembershipspro.com/) for more documentation and our support forums.
+Please visit [our dedicated page](https://emailchef.com/it/add-on-emailchef-per-wordpress-paid-memberships-pro/) for more documentation.

 ## Screenshots